ishandandekar/Churnobyl/README.md

 ## Milestone (18-7-2023): The pipeline ran completely from start to end.
 No errors while adding artifacts to server too!
 ## Milestone (7-8-2023): The model serving API WORKED!!!
 ## Milestone (19-9-2023): I finally figured out the `encoder_oe` error. **FINALLY**
+## Milestone (20-9-2023): A full forward pass from making the dataframe to preprocessing it, to predicting using a model worked... omfg, i am so done

 ### Issues:
 - Have commented out the SHAP plots, it raises an error when RandomForest is the best one